install Tmux

 tmux -2

-an alias totmux -2
+• make tmux an alias to tmux -2

-to see what Terminal you havet_Co=256
+• echo $TERM to see what Terminal you have

-let’s Vim use 256 colors in Terminals that support it.
+• t_Co=256 let’s Vim use 256 colors in Terminals that support it.
 Without it Vim will only show 8 or 16 different colors.
 I needed to add this on an Armbian setup in order for the Monokai theme to work.